liopyu/kjstutorialpack/local/kubejs/event_groups/PlayerEvents/respawned.md

 Gets the player that was before respawn.
 Note that this entity is already removed from the world.
 ```

+- `void addGameStage(String var0)`

+  Parameters:
-- `boolean getKeepData()`
+  - var0: String

 ```
-Gets whether the player's data was kept, e.g. when returning from the end.
+Adds the specified game stage to the player
 ```

 - `void removeGameStage(String var0)`